Imran4424/Software-Architecture/SolidPrinciples.md

 #### Benefits of Liskov's Substitution Principle

 - Increased Code Reusability
-- Improve Code Quality and Reliability:
+- Improve Code Quality and Reliability - No need to worry about unexpected behavior of generic reference uses

 # Interface Segregation Principle